dgostin/nasa/README.md

 # NASA Astronomy Picture of the Day

-Astronomy Picture of the Day is a full stack web application that retrieves images from the NASA APOD API (https://api.nasa.gov/).
+NASA Astronomy Picture of the Day is a full stack web application that retrieves images from the NASA APOD API (https://api.nasa.gov/).
 The frontend is built with Vite and React, while the backend is a Node.js/Express server.

 ## Table of Contents